 To merge tags:

-- Click on the tag you'd like to merge into another tag.
+- Select the tag you'd like to merge into another tag.
 This will be the tag that gets removed.
-Here, we'll use SSL cert and merge it into ssl certificate.
+For example, Linus wants to keep the

-- This will open the Edit Tag pop-up.
-If you have the proper permissions to merge tags, you'll see a Merge into different tag option in the lower left.
-Click on this link.
+The Edit Tag modal opens. - If you have the proper permissions to merge tags, the Merge into different tag option displays.
+Select this link.

-- When the merge is complete, you'll be directed back to the main Tag Library screen.
+- When the merge is complete, you'll be directed back to the main Tags library.
+The merged/current tag is removed and the new tag remains.

 In each tag merge, there are two tags: